A manifesto

 What you own.
 What you built.
 What generates value without needing you to show up every day.

-The AI wave isn't coming - it's already here.
-And it's not going to politely wait for you to finish your 40-year sentence before it reshapes everything.
+The diffusion of AI throughout our job markets is a once in a century event, pushed forward by colossal economic forces.
+It's not going to politely wait for you to finish your 40-year sentence before it reshapes everything.

-Because the system is designed to keep you in place:
+Because the system is set up to keep you in place:

 But mostly?
 Fear.